;

 I have two other absolute favorite pair of jeans when it comes to this style: MOTHER Crop Step and Madewell’s Perfect Vintage pair.
 Let’s compare.

-Vs. MOTHER Crop Step
+Vs. MOTHER Insider Crop Step

-The MOTHER Crop Step is another major favorite of mine.
-You can see from the photo above that they’re slightly snug in the upper leg and then have a small flare at the bottom.
-MOTHER denim tends to be stretchier and much pricer at $218.
 I feel like the MOTHER jeans are more polished than the Abercrombie, so that’s something to note while shopping.
 Abercrombie feels stiffer, like true denim, rather than stretchy.
 This is all preference, but stiffer denim holds its structure really well, and it gets more comfortable over time, which I love.
 I almost never wash them, unless Thomas gets food or poop on them.
 Mom life. 😉

 Overall, I love both styles (stretchy and non-stretchy), but wear them for different looks.